USSRcoder/dcu2pat/README.md

 # why dcu2pat?

 You can do .pat files from .obj generted by dcc32.
 The quality of such templates `.pat` from `.obj` lower.

+# todo:
+It is written terribly.
+Rewrite the Patterns generator, fully.